 Install Junos OS on SRX300 Line of Firewalls Using a USB Flash Drive

-Learn about installing Junos OS on SRX Series Firewalls using a USB flash drive.
+Learn how to install Junos OS on SRX Series Firewalls using a USB flash drive.
 This process includes upgrade prerequisites, boot loader updates, and step-by-step installation procedures.

 Prerequisites Before Installation

-When you upgrade or downgrade SRX300 Line of Firewalls to Junos OS Release 24.4R1 using a USB flash drive, the device reboots and comes up in amnesiac state.
-Therefore, before you install, make sure you have saved the configuration file so that you can more easily reconfigure the device using the console port.
+When you upgrade or downgrade SRX300 line of Firewalls to Junos OS Release 24.4R1 using a USB flash drive, the device reboots and comes up in amnesiac state.
+Therefore, before you install, ensure that you have saved the configuration file so that you can easily reconfigure the device using the console port if required.

-Before you upgrade from either Junos OS Release 23.4R2-S3 or from Release 24.2R2 to Junos OS Release 24.4R1 for SRX300 Line of Firewalls, complete the following:
+Before you upgrade from either Junos OS Release 23.4R2-S3 or from Release 24.2R2 to Junos OS Release 24.4R1 for SRX300 Line of Firewalls, complete the following tasks:

-• Upgrade the U-Boot software to at least version 3.15.
+Upgrade the universal boot loader (U-Boot) software to at least version 3.15.

-Once you have installed either Junos OS Release 23.4R2-S3 or Release 24.2R2, the Junos OS image contains the latest boot loader binaries in these paths: /boot/uboot and /boot/veloader.
-You can upgrade the U-Boot software and veloader as follows:
+Once you have installed either Junos OS Release 23.4R2-S3 or Release 24.2R2, the Junos OS image contains the latest boot loader binaries in the paths: /boot/uboot and /boot/veloader.
+You can upgrade the U-Boot software and veloader with the following steps:

 Install Junos OS on a Flash Drive